Sketching for Sequential Change-Point Detection: Performance analysis

+\yang{The theorem finds an explicit expression for the EDD as a function of threshold $b$, the number of sketches $M$, and the signal strength captured through $\Delta$ which depends on the post mean vector $\mu$ and the projection subspace $V$. }

-The proofs for the above two theorems utilize the fact explained in (\ref{proc2}).
-When there is no change-point, the sketching procedure is equivalent to monitoring $M$ data streams consisting of white noise with unit variances, and when there is a change-point, the post-change distribution of the observation vector has mean shifted to $V^{\transpose}\mu$ with the same covariance.
-This analysis demonstrates that the sketching procedure corresponds to a special case of the so-called ``mixture procedure'' (cf. $T_2$ in \cite{XieSiegmund2012}) with $p_0 = 1$, $M$ sensors and the post-change mean vector is $V\transpose \mu$.
+The proofs for the above two theorems utilize the equivalent form of $T$ in (\ref{proc2}) and draw a connection of the sketching procedure to the so-called mixture procedure (cf. $T_2$ in \cite{XieSiegmund2012}) when $M$ sensors are affected by the change, and the post-change mean vector is given by $V\transpose \mu$.